Analyzing ADCP Data with MHKiT

 units: m

-To reduce the amount of data the code must run through, we can remove all data at and above the water surface.
-Because the instrument was looking up, we can use the pressure sensor data and the function find_surface_from_P.
-This does require that the pressure sensor was ‘zeroed’ prior to deployment.
-If the instrument is looking down or lacks pressure data, use the function find_surface to detect the seabed or water surface.
+To reduce computational load, we can exclude all data at or above the water surface level.
+Since the instrument was oriented upwards, we can utilize the pressure sensor data along with the function find_surface_from_P.
+However, this approach necessitates that the pressure sensor was calibrated or ‘zeroed’ prior to deployment.
+If the instrument is facing downwards or doesn’t include pressure data, the function find_surface can be used to detect the seabed or water surface.

-ADCPs don’t measure water salinity, so it will need to be given to the function.
-The returned dataset contains the an additional variable “depth”.
-If find_surface_from_P is run after set_range_offset, depth is the distance of the water surface away from the seafloor; otherwise it is the distance to the ADCP pressure sensor.
+It’s important to note that Acoustic Doppler Current Profilers (ADCPs) do not measure water salinity, so you’ll need to supply this information to the function.
+The dataset returned by this function includes an additional variable, “depth”.
+If find_surface_from_P is invoked after set_range_offset, “depth” represents the distance from the water surface to the seafloor.
+Otherwise, it indicates the distance to the ADCP pressure sensor.

-After calculating depth, data in depth bins at and above the physical water surface can be removed using nan_beyond_surface.
-Note that this function returns a new dataset.
+After determining the “depth”, you can use the nan_beyond_surface function to discard data in depth bins at or above the actual water surface.
+Be aware that this function will generate a new dataset.

 [8]: